Jobs and the Economy

 Raising the Minimum Wage

-As the economy continues to make progress in its recovery, Rep. Adam Schiff remains committed to ensuring Americans earn a livable wage to make ends meet.
-He is an original cosponsor to the Fair Minimum Wage Act, which would increase the minimum wage to $10.10 per hour and index it to inflation thereafter.
-An increase in the minimum wage will ensure that millions of hard-working Americans can support themselves and will rapidly lift more than one million Americans out of poverty.
-It will also generate $22 billion in economic activity while creating 85,000 jobs.
+Rep. Adam Schiff remains committed to ensuring that all Americans can earn a livable wage to make ends meet.
+He is an original cosponsor of the Raise the Wage Act, which would increase the minimum wage to $8.55 per hour immediately and to $15 within five years, and index it to median wage growth thereafter.
+An increase in the minimum wage will ensure that millions of hard-working Americans can support themselves and will help lift more than one million Americans out of poverty.

 Ensuring Equal Pay for Equal Work